This watch strap lets you talk on the phone using just your fingertips

 Once your finger touches the inside of your ear, the sound is amplified and you can hear your call.
 A small mic on the strap lets you talk back.

 Sgnl doesn't store any contact information, but you can program up to five numbers so you can "dial" those contacts without having to whip out your phone.
-You can attach Sgnl to a regular watch face to combine your old and new tech together; the Apple Watch (though the Apple Watch Series 3 lets you carry out calls on its own); and Android Wear watches like the Moto 360 or LG Watch Style.
+You can attach Sgnl to a regular watch face to combine your old and new tech together.
+It also works with the Apple Watch (though the Apple Watch Series 3 lets you carry out calls on its own) and Android Wear watches such as the Moto 360 or LG Watch Style.
 It works with phones running Google Android 4.4 and iOS 9 or later.

 Innomdle also showed off a prototype of the Sgnl S, a smart strap that turns a regular watch face into a fitness wearable that tracks your steps and calories.